-- a) Fit an ARIMA/SARIMA Model for all of these datasets.
+a) Fit an ARIMA/SARIMA Model for all of these datasets.
 Use transformations if suitable.
 Compute a prediction and plot it along with the prediction band.
 Try different models and compare the outcome.
 Also analyse the residuals using acf()/pacf() and qqnorm().
+R Hint: predict(..., n.ahead=...)

+For the time series plot, the acf and the pacf you can either plot them separately or do it simultaneously with the function f.acf() (which can be downloaded (or copied) from http://stat.ethz.ch/WBL/Source-WBL-2/R/f.acf.R).

-R-hint: predict(...,n.ahead=...)
-You can either use the function f.acf().
-Download (or copy) the file from here: http://stat.ethz.ch/WBL/Source-WBL-2/R/f.acf.R" or draw acf and pacf plots. - b) Now fit a polynomial model with a season if necessary.
+- b) Now fit a polynomial model with a season if necessary.
 Again compute the prediction and plot it.
 Check the residuals. - c) Now use exponential smoothing.
 Again make predictions, plot the predicted timeseries, including confidence bounds and check the residuals.
-R-hint: ?HoltWinters
+R Hint: ?HoltWinters